 I had rather a drama with WordPress yesterday.
 Having lost a couple of websites in the past [long story for another time] I was totally shocked & panicked to get a 501 error message when I tried to log in to www.trulyspecial.com.

-I have been working on that site for a few days & uploading images.
-One image I got from a designer wouldn’t load & I got an error message in WordPress.
+TrulySpecial has been a work in progress & I had been working on the site for a few days mainly uploading images.
+One image, from a designer, just wouldn’t load & I got an error message.
 I logged out & back in again & everything seemed fine.
-I checked the image & found it was very large 40000 x 40000 px!
-I re-sized it & tried again with a couple of other images.
+But, when I checked the image & found it was very large 40000 x 40000 px! so I re-sized it & tried again with a couple of other images.

 I also did a ‘multiple’ image upload rather than one at a time & realised too late that one image was 1000 x 1000 px & there is no way to stop the upload once it had started.

-So memo to self – take a break & think clearly.
-I was so nearly finished.
+– take a break & think clearly.
+I was so very nearly finished.

 I logged out & went for a walk with the dog to clear my head when I saw the error message but when I came back the same thing happened again.